sds/mock_redis/README.md

 A mock redis gem.

-MockRedis provides the same interface as redis-rb, but it stores its data in memory instead of talking to a Redis server.
+MockRedis provides the same interface as `redis-rb`, but it stores its data in memory instead of talking to a Redis server.
 It is intended for use in tests.